Self-Service Password Reset – Azure AD Premium

-22. Once your email will be verified, you will be prompt to reset the password for the account.
+22. Once your email will be verified, you will be prompted to reset the password for the account.

 25. Admin can also see the log of all password reset activities as shown below.

-In the same manner, you can also reset the password using your registered mobile number.
+In the same manner, you can also reset your password using your registered mobile number.